 Life and Lumen Depreciation

-Life expectancy of LEDs is a misleading claim by some manufacturers.
-Traditional light sources such as incandescent lamps have a life defined as the time at which 50% of test samples have burned out.
-Currently, there is no corresponding standard definition for LED lamp life.
-In analogy to a mercury or metal halide lamp, an LED seldom fails catastrophically, but instead slowly degrades in light output over time.
-This process is called alternately lumen maintenance or lumen depreciation.

 Generally, a light level reduction over a short time is not noticeable until the level reaches 80% of its initial value (Kryszczuk and Boyce.)
 Figure 7 shows range reduction in nautical miles versus initial visual range with percent intensity degradation of the light source as a parameter.

 IALA, to date, has not addressed this issue or recommended a source replacement scheme for AtoN signal lights based on degradation levels.
-Some of the administrations accept a 20% degradation before replacing lantern while IALA Recommendation on the determination of the luminous intensity of a marine aid-to-navigation light quotes 75% as ‘service conditions allowance’ for reduction in intensity.
+Some of the administrations accept a 20% degradation before replacing lantern while IALA Recommendation on the determination of the luminous intensity of a marine aid-to-navigation light quotes 75% as ‘service conditions allowance’ for reduction in intensity (this loss must be budgeted for with spare capacity).